 What actually helps is working with the nervous system directly—through approaches that engage the body itself, not just the thinking mind.
 This is one of the reasons I’m a committed advocate for somatic therapies: approaches that recognize the body as the primary site of trauma storage and make body-based processing central to treatment.

-I also want to name something that’s particularly relevant for high achievers: the tendency to approach healing the same way they approach everything else.
+I also want to name something that’s particularly relevant for driven women: the tendency to approach healing the same way they approach everything else.
 To research it exhaustively, find the most efficient protocol, execute it with maximum discipline, and be confused and frustrated when the body doesn’t respond on the expected timeline.
 Healing the body’s trauma response is not a project to be optimized.
 It is a relationship to be developed—with your nervous system, with your body’s wisdom, with the parts of yourself that never got to be tended to.

 If you recognize yourself in the imposter syndrome that says you’re fine, you don’t really have trauma, other people had it worse—I want to gently name that as part of the pattern.
-The high-achieving woman’s relationship to her own suffering is often characterized by minimization and comparison.
+The driven, ambitious woman’s relationship to her own suffering is often characterized by minimization and comparison.
 The body’s symptoms are harder to argue with than the feelings, which is one reason they often become the entry point into healing.

 Somatic Awareness as a Starting Point

 Before we can work with what the body is holding, we need to be able to hear what it’s saying.
-For many high-achieving women, this is genuinely unfamiliar territory.
+For many driven, ambitious women, this is genuinely unfamiliar territory.
 They have been so trained to override body signals that they’ve lost the granularity of the body’s language.
 They know “tense” and “exhausted” and “in pain,” but the more subtle vocabulary—the difference between a bracing in the chest and a sinking in the stomach, the way fear feels different from excitement before a big presentation—has atrophied from disuse.

 Building somatic awareness means, first, learning to slow down enough to notice.
 This is harder than it sounds for women whose nervous systems have been conditioned to keep moving.
 The very act of pausing and turning attention inward can feel uncomfortable, even threatening—which is important information in itself.